Powerlearnproject/se-assignment-day-2-git-and-github-Kemeibrenda/README.md

 Merge conflicts occur when multiple changes are made to the same line of a file or when one person edits and another person deletes the same line.To counter this, communicate with team members, commit frequently, and pull updates regularly to minimize conflicts.
 Unclear Commit Messages:

-Challenge: Vague or unclear commit messages make it difficult to understand the history of changes.
+ Vague or unclear commit messages make it difficult to understand the history of changes.

-Strategy: Write clear and descriptive commit messages that explain what and why the changes were made.
+ Write clear and descriptive commit messages that explain what and why the changes were made.